satwiksayan999/NearMiss/README.md

 Chart colors can be customized by modifying the `color` prop in chart components or updating the `COLORS` array in `PieChart.jsx`.

-### Adding New Charts

-1. Create a new chart component in `src/components/charts/`
-2. Import and use it in `Dashboard.jsx`
-3. Add the necessary data processing logic in `dataProcessor.js` if needed

-### Modifying Filters

-Additional filters can be added by:
-1. Adding filter state in `Dashboard.jsx`
-2. Creating filter UI elements
-3. Implementing filter logic in `dataProcessor.js`
-4. Applying filters in the `filteredData` useMemo hook

-## Troubleshooting

-### Data Not Loading

-- Ensure `incidents.json` exists in `src/data/`
-- Check that the JSON file is valid
-- Verify the file path in `App.jsx`

-### Charts Not Displaying

-- Check browser console for errors
-- Verify that data is being loaded correctly
-- Ensure Recharts is properly installed

-### Styling Issues

-- Verify Tailwind CSS is properly configured
-- Check that PostCSS is installed and configured
-- Ensure `index.css` imports Tailwind directives

-## License

-This project is open source and available for use and modification.

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests.